CondorLang/Condor/README.md

 Todo:
 ------
+ - execute.cc 39 - Run a GC to free memory for "true" local variables and clear the rest.
+ - execute.cc 68 - Scrap this function, too many flaws.
+ - parser.cc 743 - Disallow for allow-native on a non internal file
  - scanner.cc 279 - Simplify the character break, see https://github.com/golang/go/blob/master/src/go/scanner/scanner.go#L368
- - semantics.cc 253 - add variable types
+ - semantics.cc 257 - add variable types
- - semantics.cc 432 - Compare the base type with the assignment type.
+ - semantics.cc 440 - Compare the base type with the assignment type.
 Throw an error if they are not the same if hard typed.
- - semantics.cc 448 - Move the internal function registry
+ - semantics.cc 456 - Move the internal function registry